cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 ![Kagi assistant](assets/images/posts/2025/kagi/assistant.png)

-It allows me to switch between Claude, ChatGPT, etc., without subscribing to each one or getting several API keys.
+It allows me to switch between Claude, ChatGPT, and others, without subscribing to each one or managing several API keys.

-And new models are usually available in less than 48h, so you can test all models as soon as they are available.
+New models are usually available in less than 48 hours, so you can test them as soon as they are released.

-Previously, the usage was unlimited, but now it’s limited to $25 usage, so the value of the Ultimate plan has decreased a bit.
+Previously, usage was unlimited, but now it’s capped at $25, so the value of the Ultimate plan has decreased a bit.

 # Orion browser

+Kagi is also working on a web browser.

-I won’t describe this much.
-But for the short span of time when I tried it on my Mac, I really liked:
+I won’t describe this much, but for the short time I tried it on my Mac, I really liked:

-- the native look and feel
+- the native macos look and feel
 - the ability to install Chrome extensions
 - the handling of window/tab groups
 - the ability to have tabs vertically on the left